phalcon/documentation/docs/events.md

 );
 ```

-In the above example, we are using the events manager to listen to the `afterQuery` event produced by the `db` service, in this case, MySQL.
+In the above example, we are using the events manager to listen to the `afterQuery` event produced by the `db` service,
+in this case, MySQL.
 We use the `attach` method to attach our event to the manager and use the `db:afterQuery` event.
+We
-We add an anonymous function as the handler for this event, which accepts a [Phalcon\Events\Event][events-event] as the first parameter.
+add an anonymous function as the handler for this event, which accepts a [Phalcon\Events\Event][events-event] as the
+first parameter.
 This object contains contextual information regarding the event that has been fired.
+The database
-The database connection object as the second.
+connection object as the second.
 Using the connection variable we print out the SQL statement.
-You can always pass a third parameter with arbitrary data specific to the event, or even a logger object in the anonymous function so that you can log your queries in a separate log file.
+You can always pass a
+third parameter with arbitrary data specific to the event, or even a logger object in the anonymous function so that you
+can log your queries in a separate log file.

-!!! warning "NOTE"
+!!! warning "WARNING"

     You must explicitly set the Events Manager to a component using the `setEventsManager()` method in order for that component to trigger events.
 You can create a new Events Manager instance for each component, or you can set the same Events Manager to multiple components as the naming convention will avoid conflicts

 ## Handlers

 The events manager wires a handler to an event.
-A handler is a piece of code that will do something when the event fires.
+A handler is a piece of code that will do something when the event
+fires.
 As seen in the above example, you can use an anonymous function as your handler:

 ```php
 <?php